avcomps/generative-mega-nft/README.md

 This `main` branch version is not completed.
 For further info submit a issue comment.

 ## Content
 `goals.json` contains all Ronaldo goals with all teams (except national-team).
-"Goals" folder contains all goal images crawled by the main program; goals data extracted from player's [Transfermarket.com](https://www.transfermarkt.com/cristiano-ronaldo/alletore/spieler/8198) profile.
+"Goals" folder contains all goal images crawled by the main program; goals data extracted from player's [Transfermarkt.com](https://www.transfermarkt.com/cristiano-ronaldo/alletore/spieler/8198) profile.

 ## Usage
 Python 3 is a must; Clone the repo, dive into it & open a shell or cmd terminal.
 Then execute:<br/>
 `pip3 install -r requirements.txt && python3 main.py`

 ## Demo
-Attention: Correct image cropping not coded.
+Attention: Goal image cropping not coded.
 <br/><br/>
 100px
 <br/>